rust-lang/book/nostarch/chapter20.md

 The next step is to define the procedural macro.
 At the time of this writing, procedural macros need to be in their own crate.
 Eventually, this restriction might be lifted.
 The convention for structuring crates and macro crates is as
-follows: for a crate named foo, a custom `derive` procedural macro crate is called foo`_derive`.
+follows: for a crate named `foo`, a custom derive procedural macro crate is called `foo_derive`.
 Let’s start a new crate called `hello_macro_derive` inside our `hello_macro` project:

 ```